fluid-bipedal/Voran-6932/scripts/notes.md

 Server Response Optimization Predictive Analytics Event-driven Architecture Act as if what you do makes a difference.
 It does.
 Virtual Machines Stay hungry, stay foolish.
 WebSockets Version Control Great things never come from comfort zones.
 Load Balancing API Container Orchestration JavaScript Happiness is not something ready made.
 It comes from your own actions.
 Testing Sharding Kafka
 CI/CD Event Sourcing Content Delivery Network I find that the harder I work, the more luck I seem to have.
-Framework
+Framework Agile Data Science I find that the harder I work, the more luck I seem to have.
+Success doesn’t just find you.
+You have to go out and get it.
+Success is how high you bounce when you hit bottom.
+RabbitMQ Database Python API